SirGnip/arc_arena/README.md

 # Arc Arena

-*Can you survive longer than your foes in the Arena?*
+*Can you outlast your foes in the Arena?*

 Arc Arena is a "local multiplayer for a crowd" party game for Windows that supports a large number of players (1-14) on one screen.
 Extremely simple but competitive gameplay.
 Good reflexes and an